dmeehan1968/junie-explorer/README.md

   - Case-insensitive matching by default
   - Invalid regex patterns display a helpful error message
   - Search preferences are persisted in session storage
+- **Issue Merging**: Merge related issues across different IDE instances or timeframes into a single view for better tracking.
+  - Quick merge/unmerge actions directly from the issue list.
+- **Inline Editing**: Edit issue descriptions inline to provide better context or titles for your logs.
+- **Model Support**: Comprehensive schema support for the latest LLM models (OpenAI, Gemini, Grok).
 - Task cards provide top-attached tabs for switching between **Trajectories** and **Events**, visually connected to the card header and covered by Playwright tests
 - Task descriptions are constrained to a readable height (around 200px) with an expand/collapse toggle for long content, with tests ensuring the max-height and toggle behavior remain consistent
 - Trajectories view includes a **Show All Diffs** toggle that controls whether message diffs include all messages or respect the model-specific `rewind` trimming